Blacksmoke16/crystal/COVERAGE.md

 This document describes the LLVM-based source code coverage implementation in the Crystal compiler and how to use it.

+## Executive Summary

+**For contributors:** Implementing code coverage from scratch requires understanding four interconnected LLVM subsystems that must work together precisely to produce valid coverage reports.

+The implementation leverages LLVM's instrumentation profiling infrastructure, the same system Clang uses for `-fprofile-instr-generate -fcoverage-mapping`.
+This approach requires:

+1. **Instrumentation** - Insert `llvm.instrprof.increment` intrinsics into LLVM IR at function entry and basic block boundaries
+2. **Lowering Pass** - Run LLVM's `InstrProfilingLoweringPass` to convert intrinsics into counter arrays and profile data structures (`__profc_*`, `__profd_*` sections)
+3. **Coverage Mapping** - Generate binary metadata sections (`__llvm_covmap`, `__llvm_covfun`) that map counters to source locations using format version 6 with ULEB128 encoding and zlib compression
+4. **Runtime Linking** - Link against `libclang_rt.profile` to write `.profraw` files at program exit

+**Key technical challenge:** Components 2-3 require LLVM C++ APIs with no C API equivalents (`InstrProfilingLoweringPass`, `CoverageMappingWriter`, etc.).
+Manual reimplementation would require ~950 lines of fragile, version-dependent binary format encoding.
+The current C++ extension (489 lines) is pragmatic and follows Crystal's approach of using C++ where necessary, migrating to C API when available (see Crystal 1.11.0's LLVM 18 migration).

+**Critical implementation details:** Function hashes must match between instrumentation and coverage mapping (DJB2 algorithm), filename table compression must be identical in covmap and covfun sections (MD5 hashing of compressed data), coverage format version must be exactly 6 for LLVM 21, and debug info metadata must be correctly extracted from DISubprogram nodes.
+Getting any of these wrong produces "malformed coverage data" or "no filename found" errors from `llvm-cov`.

+**Current scope:** The implementation instruments simple functions and class methods (pattern: `*functionname:Type` or `*Class#method:Type`).
+Top-level code outside functions appears as "??" in reports due to missing debug info.
+Single-module compilation is automatically enabled with `--coverage` to generate a unified coverage map.

 ## Overview

 Crystal now supports source-based code coverage using LLVM's instrumentation profiling infrastructure.
 This provides accurate line-by-line and function-level coverage data that integrates with standard LLVM coverage tools (`llvm-cov`, `llvm-profdata`).